Interactive Leisure Software

 Hodges’ research and artistic efforts have recently focused on the development of 3d animation; it’s history and potential application.
 This work has lead to his involvement in open source software.
 Hodges is a strong proponent for merging an open source workflow with traditional artistic and production practices.

-Benjamin was the instructor of our workshop “Almost There: An introduction to 3D modeling and compositing” in blueprint project.
+Benjamin was the instructor of our workshop “Almost There: An introduction to 3D modeling and compositing” in the blueprint project.

 14th — 31st May, 2011